 Stage 3 means the cancer has spread from the cervix into the structures around it.
 Find out how doctors treat this stage of cervical cancer.

 Stage 4 means the cancer has spread to the bladder or back passage (rectum) or further away.
-Find out about treatments.
+Find out about treatments, and what happens if your cancer has come back.